 - Form I-131, Application for Travel Document (optional)

 The complete adjustment of status package will also include several supporting documents as required by each USCIS form.
 This list is dependent on the answers you provide on the application.
 For instructions on supporting documents, please refer to the USCIS website for each form or refer to the customized filing instructions that CitizenPath provides with your preparation of the application.
-See what happens after filing the application in the I-485 time line.

 Adjustment of Status Interview